Trade directory · San Diego metro · California

 Permit Requirements

-San Diego requires permits for exterior painting involving lead-based paint (pre-1978 structures), structural repairs, or color changes in historic districts.
-Most interior and standard exterior painting does not require permits.
+San Diego requires permits for exterior painting involving lead paint (pre-1978 homes), structural repairs, or color changes in historic districts.
+Most interior residential painting exempt from permits.

 §3